 - Some transfer institutions will not accept Pass/No Pass grades.

 - Under state regulations, De Anza cannot change a Pass/No Pass grade to a letter grade.

-De Anza offers Pass/No Pass grading for a number of courses, as authorized by California law (Title V) and the Foothill-De Anza Community College District board of trustees.
+De Anza offers Pass/No Pass grading for a number of courses, as authorized by California law (Title 5) and the Foothill-De Anza Community College District board of trustees.

 - For other courses, you may select the Pass/No Pass option instead of a letter grade.
-However, you must select that option no later than the fourth week of a standard 12-week course, or no later than one third into the duration of a course that is less than 12 weeks.
+The deadline to request Pass/No Pass for courses taken in the 2020 spring quarter or 2020 summer session has been extended to Sept.
+9. (Ordinarily, you must select that option no later than the fourth week of a standard 12-week course, or no later than one third into the duration of a course that is less than 12 weeks.)

-- You may not apply more than 30 units of credit earned with a Pass (P) grade toward an Associate iin Arts degree.
+- You may not apply more than 30 units of credit earned with a Pass grade toward an Associate in Arts degree.

-- In most cases, you may not apply a Pass (P) grade toward your major requirements, unless your major division lists a Pass/No Pass (P/NP) course on its curriculum sheets.
+- In most cases, you may not apply a Pass grade toward your major requirements, unless your major division lists a Pass/No Pass course on its curriculum sheets.